sleepymalc/pbb.wtf/content/posts/Marta/index.md

 ### Find

 A very clever move for [Marta](https://marta.sh/) is that they implemented some sort of fast searching.
-There are two kinds of search you can do in [Marta](https://marta.sh/), one is *local search*, another is *global search*.
+There are two kinds of search you can do in [Marta](https://marta.sh/), one is *local search*, and another is *global search*.

 #### Local Search